PhyloAcc is a mix of Python and C++ code with dependencies for each. As such, we do not support building from source as dependency

 Check here for more info on installing WSL.
 And once you do you should be able to activate a bash shell within your Windows Powershell and follow the instructions below for Linux.

-1. Installing Anaconda
+1. Installing conda and mamba

-installed and activated.
+) installed and activated.
 You can check this by simply running the command:

-conda --version
+mamba --version

-If you see the text conda X.XX.X
+If you see the text mamba X.X.X conda X.X.X

-is already installed and you can skip to step 3!
+are already installed and you can skip to step 3!

 This should download a .sh